winashcs/bug_bounty_bootcamp/README.md

 IP Version : IPv4 (Internet Protocol Version 4) is 32 bit, represent it using decimal number and is used for small network.
 IPv6 (Internet Protocol Version 6) is 128 bit, represent it using hexadecimal number and is used for large network. <br>
 DNS : Domain Name System DNS is essential because it allows us to use easy-to-remember domain names (like "google.com") instead of having to remember the numerical IP addresses (such as "172.217.3.78" for Google) for every website we want to visit.
 It converts domain name to ip address.
 It can also convert back. <br>
 SMTP : Simple Mail Transfer Protocol is used for sending the mail. <br>
+FTP : File Transfer Protocol used for transferring files between server and client. <br>
 POP : Post Office Protocol is used to receive the mail. <br>
 IMAP : Internet Message Access Protocol is used for to receive the mail, this is most suitable in case of access from multiple devices. <br>
 TCP : Transmission Control Protocol is used to send/receive packets to website or another pc.
 It is secure and reliable. <br>